LTUC/amman-dotnet-401d2/Curriculum/Class05/Resources/LinkedList.md

 A Linked List is a sequence of `Nodes` that are connected/linked to each other.
 The most defining feature of a linked List is that each `Node` references the next `Node` in the link.

+There are two types of Linked List - Singly and Doubly.
+We will be implementing a Singly Linked List in this implementation.

 ## Terminology:
 1. *Linked List* - A data structure that contains nodes that links/points to the next node in the list.
 1. *Singly* - Singly refers to the number of references the node has.
 A `Singly` linked list means that there is only one reference,